JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 ```julia
 Stheno.pairwise(k, x) + σ² * I
 ```
-As such you can draw samples from it and compute the log probability of it taking a particular value in the same way that you would an `MvNormal` from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl).
+As such samples can be drawn from it, and the log probability any particular value under it can be computed, in the same way that you would an `MvNormal` from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl).

-We can plot this with [Plots.jl](https://github.com/JuliaPlots/Plots.jl)
+We can visualise `x` and `y` with [Plots.jl](https://github.com/JuliaPlots/Plots.jl)
 ```julia
 using Plots
 plt = plot();